New York City delays in-person learning at public schools for a second time

 While virtual lessons via the internet are already underway, in-person learning had previously been delayed to Monday, Sept.
 21, for those students who opted in.

 Now, only pre-kindergarten children and students with special learning needs will start on Monday, the mayor said at a news conference.
-First grade to eighth grade students will begin Tuesday, Sept.
-29. Middle- and high-school students will start Oct.
+Elementary school students will begin Tuesday, Sept.
+29. Middle school and high school students will start Oct.
 1.

+“This is a huge undertaking,” said de Blasio, who oversees the largest school district in the United States, serving more than 1.1 million children.
+“It is difficult.
+It’s challenging.”

+De Blasio said a total of 4,500 additional educators have been hired.

 Our Standards: The Thomson Reuters Trust Principles.